MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 This applies to orgs with the DOI feature flag enabled.

 > [!IMPORTANT]
-> Even though the system creates a journey to send the double opt-in confirmation emails on form submission, the journey itself is not editable in the June 2024 release.
-This journey will be enabled for editing in an upcoming release and will enable you to manage more advanced double opt-in scenarios.
-For example, sending a reminder email to anyone that has not confirmed their opt-in within a specified period.
+> The system creates a journey to send the double opt-in confirmation emails on form submission.
+With July 2024 release, you can edit this journey to manage more advanced double opt-in scenarios, for example, sending a reminder email to anyone that has not confirmed their opt-in within a specified period.

 ## Form level override for double opt-in